infradom/ha-addon-modbusspy/README.md

 Once the configuration is verified, go back to the main page and start the addon.
 By default, the log level is warning, so it will not be very verbose

+# use
+Any system or integration that talks modbus to a tcp port (502 by default) can now read the captured registers.
+This has been tested with the wills106/homeassistant-solax-modbus integration.

+# advanced use - static holding register declarations
+Some applications may need registers that are not being polled by the master system.
+Such registers can be declared in a static way in the configuration page by specifying the static_holding_json config entry:

+static_holdings_json: '{ "0": "H34T0800000000", "7": [18483, 13396, 13344, 12336 , 12336, 12336, 12336, 0] }'

+The declaration above declares a 14 character string (7 registers) at address 0, and 8 registers at address 7.
+Typical use is to declare a serial number.